corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 - **AMI(Amazon Machine Image):** a customization of an EC2 instance, which is built for a specific region and can be copied across regions.
 	- Build an AMI - this will also create EBS snapshots.
+	Golden AMI is an image that contains all your software installed and configured so that future EC2 instances can boot up quickly from that AMI.

 ### Fargate
 A serverless compute engine for containers, allowing you to run containers without managing servers or clusters.